 Aligning PPC with Overall Business Goals

 PPC specialists must ensure that their campaigns align with the company’s broader business objectives: brand awareness, market expansion, or customer retention.
-This alignment enables the PPC efforts to contribute meaningfully to the business rather than functioning in a vacuum.
+This alignment ensures PPC efforts contribute meaningfully to the business instead of operating in isolation.

 Pros